-CHBRP's survey of the seven largest health plans in the state found that few insurers provide hearing aid coverage.
-However, the use of hearing aids among children with hearing impairment is estimated to be 61% for those without coverage.
-A cost-impact analysis suggests that mandating coverage of hearing aids would increase health care costs by 0.02% to 0.03%, increase utilization rates by approximately 4%, and create some shifts in payment from self-pay to private insurance.
+Although few insurers provide hearing aid coverage, the use of hearing aids among children with hearing impairment is estimated to be 61% for those without coverage.
+A cost-impact analysis suggests that mandating coverage of hearing aids will increase health care costs by 0.02% to 0.09%, increase utilization rates by 4%, and create some shifts in payment from self-pay to private insurance.